LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## DEC instruction – Decrement the contents of the Accumulator register
+## DEC instruction – DECrement the contents of the accumulator register
 Binary form:  1111 0010 \
-Operation:  A <- A - 1 \
+Operation:  A <- A-1 \
 Example: DEC

 It is an instruction added by me that decrements the contents of the Accumulator Register by one.
 It is an instruction that has no parameters, so it is an extended instruction.